sanikamal/ocr-playground/README.md

 # OCR Projects Hub 📚📷🔍

-Welcome to the OCR Projects Hub! 🚀 This repository is a treasure trove of diverse OCR projects and interactive notebooks in Python, all powered by `OpenCV`, `Pytesseract`, `EasyOCR`, `keras-ocr`, `Pillow`, and the magic of Machine Learning! 🧙✨
+Welcome to the **OCR Projects Hub**! 🚀 This repository is a treasure trove of diverse OCR projects, code scripts and interactive notebooks in Python, all powered by `OpenCV`, `Pytesseract`, `EasyOCR`, `keras-ocr`, `Pillow`,`Cloud OCR APIs`, and the magic of Machine Learning! 🧙✨

 ## About🎩✨

-The OCR Projects Hub is your one-stop destination to explore a variety of Optical Character Recognition (OCR) projects and dive deep into the world of text extraction with Python's finest tools! 🎩🔮
+The **OCR Projects Hub** is your one-stop destination to explore a variety of **Optical Character Recognition (OCR)** projects and dive deep into the world of text extraction with Python's finest tools! 🎩🔮

 ## What's Inside?🔮✨